nicoolas25/cherry_pick/README.md

   # You can limit the exploration of the graph with the except policy
   policy max_depth: 6, except: [
-    "versions",            # Don't follow any `versions` association "posts.related_posts", # Don't follow `related_posts` from `posts` association "comments.author.*",   # Don't follow any association after and `author` from a `comments` association ]
+    "versions",            # Don't follow any association named `versions` "posts/related_posts", # Don't follow `related_posts` from any `posts` association "comments/author/*",   # Don't follow any association after and `author` from a `comments` association ]

   # OR You can direct the graph using the policy with the only policy
   policy max_depth: 6, only: [
-    "posts.comments.author", # Starting from the roots, only get posts, their comments and authors ] end
+    "/posts/comments/author", # Starting from the roots, only get posts, their comments and authors ] end